New Georgia Law Preempts Predictive Scheduling Ordinances

 Cities and states around the country, however, may continue to pass predictive scheduling legislation.
 Employers with national or multistate operations should review their pay practices and policies to ensure their compliance in every state, city, and county of operation.

-Luke Donohue represents employers in all aspects of employment litigation, including matters brought under Title VII, the Americans with Disabilities Act, the Family and Medical Leave Act, the Fair Labor Standards Act, the Age Discrimination in Employment Act, the Equal Pay Act, and other federal and state laws.
-He also represents employers before various administrative agencies, including the U.S. Department of Labor and the Equal Employment Opportunity Commission.
-In addition, Mr. Donohue has...
+Luke Donohue is an Associate in the firm’s Atlanta office.
+Luke represents employers in all aspects of employment litigation, ranging from single-plaintiff claims to nationwide class and collective actions.
+These cases include matters brought under Title VII, the Americans with Disabilities Act, the Family and Medical Leave Act, the Fair Labor Standards Act, and the Age Discrimination in Employment Act.
+In addition, Luke is also developing significant experience defending employers against...